 Then as now, commentators fretted that dating commercialized courtship.
 In the early 20th century, journalists and vice commissioners worried the brand new custom of guys paying for women's dinners amounted to prostitution.
-Some of the time it really did---just as today, some dating websites, like SeekingArrangement, pair sugar babies" with sugar daddies" who pay off college debts and other expenses.
-Ever since the creation of dating, the line between sex work and 'legitimate' dating has stayed hard to draw," Weigel writes.
+Some of the time it certainly did---just as today, some dating websites, like SeekingArrangement, pair sugar infants" with sugar daddies" who pay off college debts and other expenses.
+Ever since the creation of dating, the line between sex work and 'legitimate' dating has stayed challenging to draw," Weigel writes.
 Well before app users rated potential partners so ruthlessly, daters were told to shop around."
 They debated whether they owed" someone something in exchange for" a night out.
-Cheap Hookers nearby Queensland.
+Cheap Hookers nearest Queensland.
 Now, as Weigel notes, we toss around company jargon with an almost transgressive glee, subjecting relationships to cost-benefit analyses" and invoking the low risk and low investment costs" of casual sex.

 Cheap Hookers Near Me Northern Territory | Cheap Hookers Near Me South Australia